Where is the Department of Nursing located?

 - LPN to BSN

-I sent my transcripts to the UALR Office of Admission.
-Do I have to give you another copy with my nursing application?
+I sent my transcripts to the UA Little Rock Office of Admission.
+Do I have to give you another copy of my nursing application?

 No. We have recently changed the nursing application process, and applicants no longer need to submit unofficial copies to the Department of Nursing.